The Toom Interface Via Coupling: Introduction

-Let us also mention a second paper in preparation \cite{CKR2}.
-In that paper, we prove various functional CLTs for additive functionals of local observables, local currents, tagged particles and the like.
+Let us also mention a second paper \cite{CKR2}.
+In that paper, we prove various functional central limit theorems for additive functionals of local observables, local currents, tagged particles and the like.
 Combining the results of that paper with the present paper, we are in fact able to derive the bound

-Going beyond this bound probably requires a new idea beyond the technology developed here and in \cite{CKR2}. }
+Going beyond this bound probably requires a new idea beyond the technology developed here and in \cite{CKR2}.